Deploying Grafana to Kubernetes

 kubectl scale deployment grafana --replicas=1

-Because storage in containers is ephemeral, once pods are scaled or killed, our installation will get lost.
+Because container storage is ephemeral, our installation will get lost once pods are scaled or killed.
 In the next section, we will show you how to avoid this problem by using persisting Grafana storage.

 Persisting Grafana Storage

-Some of the Grafana data needs to persist in our cluster, even when we do operations like scaling, restarting, or killing pods.
+Some of the Grafana data must persist in our cluster, even when we do operations like scaling, restarting, or killing pods.

 First, we need to create a Grafana deployment that uses a persistent volume: